devAmoghS/covid19-india-impact-dashboard/README.md

 In an effort to do the same, we have started building a dashboard by sourcing data from Ministry of Health and Family Welfare, Government of India.

 ### Blog
-If you want to learn about how this idea got translated into code, you can the blog post here.
+If you want to learn about how this idea got translated into code, you can read the blog post here.

 [Tracking the COVID-19 outbreak in India using Python](https://medium.com/swlh/tracking-the-covid-19-outbreak-in-india-using-python-c938eb824ba3?source=friends_link&sk=b83073428d916ab0d11aba24e0133453)

 ### Contributors